JohnSteffan/AirlineOverbookingCalculator/README.md

 During my time as an operations research analyst at Frontier Airlines, I had access to a lot of data, that I could not fully take advantage of.
 This is what motivated me to study Data Science at Galvanize.

 One of the problems in particular that I took interest in was how to use passenger level data to determine the optimal overbooking level for a given upcoming flight.
-If passenger level data shows a very low chance of no shows, there should not be any overbooking.

 ## Overview

 Anytime a flight takes off with an empty seat due to a passenger not showing up for their flight (no show), the airline looses potential revenue, because an extra seat could have been sold.
 The objective of this project is to discover how to recover some of this potential revenue, without bumping too many passengers.

-It is believed that data on individual passengers (Age, Advanced Purchase, Ancillary Purchase,...) that have purchased tickets can greatly influence their probability of showing up.
+It is believed that data on individual passengers (Age, Advanced Purchase, Ancillary Purchase,ect) can be used to estimate their probability of missing their flight.

 In the event that an airline overbooks too much, and passengers have to be bumped, passengers will first be offered compansation in the form of airline flight vouchers to take a later flight.
 Thus, a passenger that volunerally takes this compansation would be happier than had they taken the original flight.